All Episodes

 Number five in the line?

-Well, six, since I put myself in a line yesterday.
+Well, six since I put myself in the line yesterday, just for the fun of it.

 They asked a California judge to put a 10-day hold on the body.

-Well, no, they said California.
+Well, no, they say California.

-If they asked a California judge, it might have been a typo.
+It might have been a typo.

-When it said California judge.
+I thought that was weird, too, when it said California judge.

-Anyway, the judge said nope.
+Anyway, the judge said, nope.

-Uh Bank of America has begun offering credit cards to customers without social security numbers.
+Bank of America has begun offering credit cards to customers without social security numbers.

 Now, who are these people?

-Well, they're typically they are illegal immigrants.
+Well, typically they are illegal immigrants.

-Uh, this in a Wall Street Journal yesterday.
+This is a Wall Street Journal yesterday.

 In recent years, banks across the fruited plain have been offering checking accounts and even mortgages to the nation's fast-growing ranks of undocumented immigrants, most of whom are Hispanic.